crypto-perry/fodl-gitbook/getting-started/allocations.md

 ## Vesting Periods&#x20;

 * The initial LP and LP Staking rewards were locked for the 6 months in the LP after the initial launch of FODL.
-* Team Fund is vesting over 21 Months linearly with a 9 month cliff.&#x20;